-If you are visiting Ireland, it is important to take out comprehensive travel insurance that covers medical treatment.
+If you are visiting Ireland, you should take out comprehensive travel insurance that covers medical treatment.
 Read more about what your travel insurance should cover.

 If you need emergency medical assistance, dial 999 or 112 and ask for an ambulance.
 If you are referred to a medical facility for treatment, contact your insurance and/or medical assistance company immediately.

-Under the CTA, UK nationals do not need a visa or residency permit to live, work or study in Ireland.
-Both the UK and Irish governments are committed to protecting the CTA regardless of the circumstances in which the UK leaves the EU.
+Under the CTA, UK citizens do not need a visa or residency permit to live, work or study in Ireland.
+Both the UK and Irish governments are committed to protecting the CTA.

 Read the Irish government’s Citizens Information on employment.

-UK professionals planning to practice regulated professions in Ireland after Brexit should seek recognition of their professional qualifications before 31 Oct.
-Visit gov.uk for more information.
+UK professionals planning to practice regulated professions in Ireland should check recognition of their professional qualifications before the implementation period ends on 31 December 2020.